itsraval/passwordManagerGUI/README.md

 * [Web page](https://www.pswmanager.tk)

 ## Cryptography
-This program uses SHA256 to store user and password to login in the app.
+This program uses SHA256 to store the user and password to login into the app.
 This program uses AES to encrypt every stored password.
 * SHA256
 * AES